Hogan announces vax policies for state workers

 The wide area where the free vaccines are available includes Southern Maryland, where all three health departments are providing shots to anyone 12 and over.

 In Calvert, a vaccine clinic will be held in the county’s largest subdivision, Chesapeake Ranch Estates in Lusby on Monday, Aug.
-16 from 5-7 p.m.
+16, from 5 to 7 p.m.